Five facts about LGBT fostering and adoption

 1. It's definitely a thing

-During the year ending 31 March 2017, there were 420 adoptions in England to parents either in same-sex relationships, a civil partnership, or a same-sex marriage.
+According to the Department of Education, one in eight adoptions in the UK were by same-sex couples in 2018 to parents either in same-sex relationships, a civil partnership, or a same-sex marriage.
 As Children and Families Minister Edward Timpson said, “what matters in adoptive and foster parenting is not what type of people they are but their ability to open up their hearts and their homes to children in need”.

 2. In fact, it's more common than ever

-It’s now 13 years since the Adoption and Children Act gave LGBT adopters the same legal rights as heterosexuals.
-In the year ending 31 March 2017, they accounted for 9.7% adoptions in England – up from 9.6% the previous year.
-Last year, at Coram we matched and placed 11 children with loving same-sex parents, that's three more than in 2016.
+It’s now 14 years since the Adoption and Children Act gave LGBT adopters the same legal rights as heterosexuals.
+Since then, the number of children adopted by LGBT parents has grown year on year.
+In the year ending 31 March 2018, there were 495 adoptions by same-sex couples in England and Wales.
+Last year, at Coram, one in four children were matched and placed with loving same-sex parents.

 3. Unexpected joy